 - Are interested in computer modeling

-The starting salary for a chemical engineer (2009):
+The average annual starting salary for an entry-level chemical engineer is $67,585.*

 - Design environmentally friendly cleaning products

 - Develop chemotherapy that has fewer side effects